FedCross: Towards Accurate Federated Learning via Multi-Model Cross-Aggregation: Experimental Results

-Figure~\ref{fig:abl_alpha} presents learning curves of {\bf In Order} and {\bf Lowest Similarity} strategy with multiple settings of $\alpha$.
-In Figure~\ref{fig:abl_alpha}, FedCross achieves the best performance when $\alpha=0.99$.
-We can also observe that as the value of $\alpha$ decreases, the performance of FedCross gradually decreases.
-However when $\alpha=0.999$, the performance of FedCross will drop sharply.
+Figure~\ref{fig:abl_alpha} presents learning curves of both the in-order and lowest similarity strategies with six different settings of $\alpha$.
+In Figure~\ref{fig:abl_alpha}, FedCross performs best when $\alpha=0.99$.
+We can observe that, as the value of $\alpha$ decreases, the performance of FedCross gradually decreases.
+However, when $\alpha=0.999$, the performance of FedCross drops sharply.
 This is because the value of $\alpha$ is too large, which leads to less knowledge acquisition from the collaboration model.
-In other words, the reduction of the distance between models in each round of aggregation can not offset the increase of model distance in each round of training.
-Therefore, the distance between models will gradually increase, resulting in a sharp decline in the performance of the global model.
-We can find that a large $\alpha$ will improve the performance of FedCross for it can make the model aggregation more fine-grained, but a too large $\alpha$ causes the sharp performance drop of the global model.
+In other words, reducing the distance between models in each round of aggregation cannot offset the increase in model distance in each round of training.
+Therefore, the distances between models will gradually increase, resulting in a sharp decline in the performance of the global model.
+From this figure, we can find that a large $\alpha$ will improve the performance of FedCross since it supports the model aggregation in a more fine-grained way.
+Note that a large $\alpha$ may cause a sharp performance drop for the global model.
 In our experiments, FedCross achieves the best performance when $\alpha=0.99$.
-We recommend $\alpha$ to be less than 0.99.
+We recommend using a $\alpha=0.99$ in FedCross.